 This way I force myself to focus on only a few key things per day and make steady progress.
 I think of myself as a tortoise.
 It’s all about pace and persistence.
 Slow and steady wins the race.

 Another related concept I am currently looking into is called ‘objectives and key results‘.
 Which is about defining objectives and measurable key results that are useful as indicators for progress towards an objective.
-OKR are used by companies like Google to set high level company objectives quarterly but they also work great on a team and individual level.
+OKR are used by companies like Google through corporate resources such as Profit Software to set high level company objectives quarterly but they also work great on a team and individual level.